 (Rolling to hit…) 7: hit!
 The Troll-wight attempts to Parry….

-(No, I’m not penalizing it in any way for attempting unarmed parries against weapons – those rules are more realistic, but in my experience they tend to cripple monsters tooth- and claw-using monsters, so in this genre it seems best to say that natural weapons can parry weapons fine)
+(No, I’m not penalizing it in any way for attempting unarmed parries against weapons – those rules are more realistic, but in my experience they tend to cripple tooth- and claw-using monsters, so in this genre it seems best to say that natural weapons can parry weapons without penalties)

 … (Rolling to parry, vs Parry 8…) 10:fail.
 Temian rolls for 1d+1 impaling damage (Rolling…) 2, +1=3, -1 for DR=2, doubled for impaling =4pts of actual damage.